jhspetersson/fselect/docs/usage.md

 ### MIME and file types

 For MIME guessing use field `mime`.
-It returns a simple string with deduced MIME type, which is not always accurate.
+It returns a simple string with a deduced MIME type, which is not always accurate.

     fselect path, mime, is_binary, is_text from /home/user

 `is_binary` and `is_text` return `true` or `false` based on MIME type detected.
-Once again, this should not be considered as 100% accurate result, or even possible at all to detect correct file type.
+Once again, this should not be considered as a 100% accurate result, or even possible at all to detect a correct file type.

 Other fields listed below **do NOT** use MIME detection.
 Assumptions are being made based on file extension.